thomasysun/FLFOSR_paper/README.md

 * Frequentist fixed effects inference with exchangeable correlations from Li et al. (2022) https://pubmed.ncbi.nlm.nih.gov/35491388/
 * "FUI": Fast Univariate Inference from Cui et al. (2022) https://pubmed.ncbi.nlm.nih.gov/35712524/

 The computation speed of the competing methods may be much slower, namely the Gibbs sampler from `refund`.
-Thus, these results are not run by default in the corresponding files.
-However, they may be included by setting `runrefund <- TRUE` inside the script.
+Thus, the `refund:Gibbs` model is not run by default in `flfosr_act.R` and `flfosr_sims.R`.
+However, it may be included by setting `runrefund <- TRUE` inside the script (may add up to an additional week to run the script).